Mr1kuntal/netflix-gpt/README.md

 - signInWithEmailAndPassword() ---> function provided by google firebase to login a user with email and password
 - signOut() ---> function provided by google firebase to signout a user
 - onAuthStateChanged() ---> function provided by google firebase to get alert if user signin or signout, means if user is signin or signout this function will know about it
+- iframe ---> embed youtube videos to html using this